 Most parents are adopting children because they love children, not because they get a tax credit.

 - Brian Solik, New Jersey-based financial adviser and adoptive parent

 The IRS consolidates a majority of the reporting for adoption-related expenses on Form 8839, Qualified Adoption Expenses.
-Filers must include every qualified expense from the tax year in question on that form to be eligible for the adoption tax credit.
-For 2012, the maximum credit adoptive parents are granted is $12,650 per eligible child.
+Filers must include every qualified expense from the tax year in question on that form to be eligible for the non-refundable adoption tax credit.
+For 2016, the maximum credit adoptive parents are granted is $13,460 per eligible child.

 An eligible child is defined as any person who is under the age of 18 or any person who -- regardless of age -- is physically or mentally unable to take care of him- or herself.